preactjs/preact-www/content/en/guide/v10/no-build-workflows.md

 inside of it as JSON.
 Later, in a `<script type="module">` tag, we can import these modules using bare specifiers, similar to what you'd see in Node.

-> **Note:** We use `?external=preact` in the example above as https://esm.sh will helpfully provide the
+> **Important:** We use `?external=preact` in the example above as https://esm.sh will helpfully provide the
 > module you're asking for as well as its dependencies -- for `htm/preact`, this means also providing a
 > copy of `preact`.
-However, Preact and many other libraries need to be used as singletons (only a single
+However, Preact must be used only as a singleton with only a single copy included in your app.
-> active instance at a time) which creates a problem.
 >
 > By using `?external=preact`, we tell `esm.sh` that it shouldn't provide a copy of `preact`, we can handle
 > that ourselves.
 Therefore, the browser will use our importmap to resolve `preact`, using the same Preact